richmahn/en_tn/2sa/23/intro.md

 #### Structure and formatting ####

-Some translations prefer to set apart quotations, poems or songs.
-The ULB and many other English translations indent the lines of 23:1-23:7, which is a song or psalm.
+Some translations set apart quotations, poems or songs.
+The ULB and many other English translations indent David's psalm in 23:2-7.

 23:8-39 is a list of the famous people in David's army along with some of the special deeds some of them did.
 (See: [[rc://en/tw/dict/bible/kt/works]])